sanskrit/raw_etexts_english/blogs/manasataramgini/2007-02-19_vaikhanasa-childhood-rites-pertaining-to-kumara.md

 +++
-title = "vaikhAnasa childhood rites pertaining toxa0kumAra"
+title = "vaikhAnasa childhood rites pertaining to kumAra"

 +++
 Childhood rites in connection kumAra, ShaShThi and their gaNa-s are